-This time of change is calling us to develop a new approach to leading ourselves and other people.
+This time of change that we are living through is calling on us to develop a new approach to leading ourselves and other people.

-Third, as we repeat the process we learn that staying calm in a crisis helps us to see the situation more clearly, which helps us to find more and better opportunities, which makes us feel more inspired, so we stay calmer, and so on… We create a virtuous circle, a self-reinforcing loop that makes us antifragile.
-We become able not just to cope with change but to thrive because of change — able to use change to become stronger.
+Third, as we repeat that process we will find that staying calm in a crisis helps us to see the situation more clearly, which helps us find more opportunities and better opportunities, which makes us feel more inspired, so we stay calmer in a crisis, which helps us to see the situation more clearly, and so on… We will create a virtuous circle, a self-reinforcing loop, that enables us not only to cope with change but actually to thrive because of change.
+Now we become able to use change to become stronger and more valuable.

-And there are two more levels of benefits still to come.
+And there are still two more levels of benefits to come.

 Einstein told us that we cannot solve a problem with the same level of thinking that created it.
-The volatile, uncertain, complex, ambiguous (VUCA) world that we are living in is the direct result of the leadership decisions we have taken in the past — both individually and collectively.
-If we want to create a less volatile, less uncertain, less complex and ambiguous world we have to change the way we take decisions.
-This happens as each one of us becomes antifragile.
-And the more people are antifragile, the more the world as a whole becomes antifragile and more stable.
-The VUCA times will then recede.
-This is the fourth level of benefit.
+This volatile, uncertain, complex, and ambiguous (VUCA) world that we are living in is the direct result of the leadership decisions that we and others have taken in the past, both individually and collectively.
+We have created this world that we are living in.
+So if we want to create a less volatile, uncertain, complex, and ambiguous world then we have to change the way we take decisions.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.